magento/devdocs/src/guides/v2.4/release-notes/open-source-2-4-1.md

 <!--- ENGCOM-7720-->

-*  Swagger now generates a valid response code when you enter valid customer access details.
+*  You can now generate a customer token with Swagger.
 Previously, Swagger did not generate a response code when valid customer access information was entered, and Magento displayed this error:  `The account sign-in was incorrect or your account is disabled temporarily.
 Please wait and try again later`. _Fix submitted by Vadim Malesh in pull request [28822](https://github.com/magento/magento2/pull/28822)_.
 [GitHub-27098](https://github.com/magento/magento2/issues/27098)

 ### Swatches